antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Generally speaking, the R2 platform is easily accessible by the link <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a>, but today we work from out developer server hgserver2.

-* Sign in with the account that you found in the Googledoc.
+* Sign in with your assigned account that you found in the student account Googledoc.

 You're now on the R2 main page.
 This genomics analysis and visualization platform contains a wealth of data and